emilyJLin95/jekyll_workshop/README.md

-# jekyll Workshop!
+# jekyll Introductory Workshop!

 [Jekyll](https://jekyllrb.com/) is a static site generator that automates a lot of the site creation progress.
 It's popular for personal and blogging sites.
+But don't confuse Jekyll with blogging software- although there are many templates available for use with Jekyll, Jekyll is fundamentally parsing software that makes it easier for you to make your website.
+Jekyll will interpret what you give it, be it markdown files, layout information etc. and construct your website.

+Still confused?
+By the end of this workshop you will learn how you can use Jekyll to start a personal blogging website.

 ## Getting started